Chimoney/chimoney-community-projects/submissions/Articles/Flexible-payout-solutions.md

 Chimoney’s API provides wholesome and seamless cross-border payout solutions.
 It guarantees instant, secured and simplified payment options for workers in over 100 countries.
 Whether you are a [developer](https://dash.chimoney.io/auth/signin?next=/developers), a platform owner, or a gig worker, with [Chimoney’s API](https://chimoney.readme.io/reference/getting-started-with-your-api), your payout and disbursement needs are well covered.
 [Get started now](https://chimoney.readme.io/reference/getting-started-with-your-api).

+## About the Author

+**Chukwuemeka Abuba**
+A technical writer and frontend developer specializing in TypeScript and Next.js.
+Passionate about crafting clear documentation, building user-centric interfaces, and sharing knowledge with the developer community.